MrHacky/qBittorrent/README.md

 a torrent.
 The 'hash' url parameter should be the infohash of the torrent you want, and the 'file' parameter should be the index of the file within the torrent.

+####torrent as playlist

+Accessing /playlist/<MAGNETURL> ('/playlist/magnet:?....') will start
+downloading the torrent specified by the magnet url, if it is not in the list already.
+An .asx playlist will be return with an entry for each video file in the torrent, with corresponding /stream urls.